 It matters because the Supreme Court of the United States has become just another political branch of government.
 Just another center of power where people go to get what they can’t get from the Congress, or from their state legislatures.

-Used to be folks argued about activist judges versus strict constructionists.
+It used to be that folks argued about activist judges versus strict constructionists.

 Conservative Justices were just supposed to interpret the laws and the Constitution.
 Stay out of the voting booth.
 Stay off the editorial pages.
 Leave the hot button issues to the representatives elected by the people.